strncat/strncat.github.io/_posts/2020-05-01-red-black-trees.markdown

 Proof: By Induction on the height of $$x$$.
 For the base case, consider when the height is 0, then we know that $$x$$ is NIL.
 Therefore, $$2^{bh(x)} - 1 = 1 - 1 = 0$$.
 For the inductive step, suppose $$x$$ has some positive height > 0 and has two internal children (why 2?).
 Each child must have either $$bh(x)-1$$ or $$bh(x)$$ black height depending on its color.
 If $$x$$ was red, then both children must be black and the black height of both children is  $$bh(x)$$.
 If $$x$$ was black, then both its children must have black height $$bh(x)-1$$.
 Since the height of both children is less than $$x$$, then we can apply the inductive hypothesis and conclude that each child must have at least $$2^{bh(x)-1}-1$$ internal nodes.
 Therefore, $$x$$ has at least $$1 + 2^{bh(x)-1} - 1 + 2^{bh(x)-1} - 1 = 2^{bh(x)} -1 $$ internal nodes which completes the proof. $$\blacksquare$$
 <br>
 <br>
 To prove that the height of the tree is at most $$O(\log(n))$$, .
-The next thing we want to use is that we know that every red node in a red-black tree must have black children.
+The next thing we want to use is the fact that every red node in a red-black tree must have black children.
 Therefore, half the nodes on any path must be black.
 Therefore, if the height of the tree is $$h$$ then we must have $$bh(root) \geq h/2$$.
 Using what we proved earlier, we see that
 <div center>
 $$
 \begin{align*}